CO-President & Fundraising co-chair

 Allie McCann is formerly a cardiac nurse at Breckinridge Hospital and Austin Heart, who also spent time as a legal nurse consultant for Clark, Thomas and Winters (CTW).
 She is now a full-time mother of three, and an avid athlete competing in numerous running and cycling events across Central Texas.
 She is a member of Dell Children’s Medical Trust and has published a children’s book, Stella and the Little Tree, to fund Down syndrome medical research.

 Tracey Cantu lives in Austin and has been on the DSACT Board since 2013.
 Tracey works full time as an Event Logistics Manager with George P. Johnson Experience Marketing on the IBM, North America account.
 Tracy is married to Felipe Cantu and together have a son Benjamin, born with Down syndrome in April 2011.
-Tracey is currently volunteering her time as Co-Chair of the Social Committee and Calendar Gala.
+Tracey is currently volunteering her time as Co-Chair of the Social Committee.